jtinslay/hangman/README.md

 ## Milestone 3
 Two functions, ask_for_input and check_guess are implemented.

-Through a while loop, the ask_for_input function continuously runs, waiting for a valid input character guess from the user.
-A valid input character is defined as a single alphabetical character.
-After a valid character is input, the function calls the check_guess function.
+Through a while loop, the ask_for_input function continuously runs, waiting for a valid input letter guess from the user.
+A valid input letter is defined as a single alphabetical letter.
+After a valid letter is input, the function calls the check_guess function.

 The check_guess function checks if the guess is in the chosen word and prints a message telling the user if the guess was correct or not.